 - Highlights Examples For Inspiration

-- Your Toolbox For Perfect At-Home Highlights
+- Your Toolbox for Perfect DIY Highlights for Dark Hair

-- How To Highlight Your Hair, Step By Step Instructions
+- How To Highlight Your Hair: Step By Step Instructions

 There are also quite some questions involved, starting from “how long do hair highlights last” to as elementary as whether it’s OK to go swimming after the process.
-In case of a doubt, check the link above.
+In case of doubt, check the link above.

 Highlights Examples For Inspiration